pyladies/pyladies-kit/docs/faqs.rst

 Can I use the PyLadies logo and graphics for any purpose?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Any of the graphics at `https://github.com/pyladies/pyladies-kit <https://github.com/pyladies/pyladies-kit>`_ can be used for your own chapter promotion.
-Feel free to use them for websites, printed materials, t-shirts, and anything else that benefits your chapter.
+Any of the graphics at `https://github.com/pyladies/pyladies-kit <https://github.com/pyladies/pyladies-kit>`_ can be used for your own group promotion.
+Feel free to use them for websites, printed materials, t-shirts, and anything else that benefits your group.

-Even if you don’t have an official chapter, you can use the graphics for anything women-in-Python related, as long as any funds resulting from your use of the graphics go toward Python gender diversity initiatives.
+Even if you don’t have an official group, you can use the graphics for anything women-in-Python related, as long as any funds resulting from your use of the graphics go toward Python gender diversity initiatives.

 Can transgender women be PyLadies?